 In the late afternoon, we transfer to the Rydges Hotel in Melbourne, our home for three nights.
 (Overnight Rydges Melbourne) BL

 Day 5: Wednesday 27 March, Melbourne

-It’s a ten-minute stroll from our hotel to the Melbourne International Flower and Garden show, the biggest and best in the Southern Hemisphere and we’ll get there for 9am when the gates open.
-The show is ranked in the top ten flower shows in the world and floral displays fill the world heritage listed Royal Exhibition Building.
+It’s a ten-minute stroll from our hotel to the Melbourne International Flower and Garden show, the biggest and best in the Southern Hemisphere.
+We shall get there at 9am, as the gates open.
+The show is ranked in the top ten flower shows in the world and floral displays fill the World Heritage-listed Royal Exhibition Building.

-Deryn will be joined by ASA garden leader Sabrina Hahn, best known as ABC Perth garden talkback presenter and for her weekly chat with Trevor Chappell on ABC Radio Overnights.
-Deryn and Sabrina will ensure you get the most from the show.
-Together, we will take a tour of the landscape displays, meet the designers to discuss their philosophy behind their designs.
+Deryn will be joined by ASA garden leader Sabrina Hahn, best known as ABC Perth garden talkback presenter, and for her weekly chat with Trevor Chappell on ABC Radio Overnights.
+Deryn and Sabrina will ensure you get the most out of the show.
+Together, we shall take a tour of the landscape displays, meet the designers to discuss their philosophy behind their designs.
 Deryn and Sabrina will also highlight elements that we can incorporate in our own backyards.
 (Overnight Rydges Melbourne) B

 Day 6: Thursday 28 March, Melbourne – Yarra Valley – Melbourne